 Operation Allied Provider

-Allied Operation Allied Provider was responsible for naval escorts to World Food Program (WFP) vessels and, more generally, patrolled the waters around Somalia.
+Operation Allied Provider was responsible for naval escorts to World Food Programme (WFP) vessels and, more generally, patrolled the waters around Somalia.
 Alliance presence also helped to deter acts of piracy that continue to threaten the region.

 - ITS Durand de la Penne (flagship, destroyer D560, Italy);

 - HS Temistokles (frigate F465, Greece);

 The other four ships (FGS Karlsruhe-Germany; FGS Rhön-Germany; TCG Gokova-Turkey; and USS The Sullivans-USA) continued deployment to ICI countries.
 This was the first time a NATO-flagged force deployed to the Gulf.

 At the time of the operation, SNMG2 was commanded by Rear Admiral Giovanni Gumiero, Italian Navy, who was appointed to this post in July 2008.
 He reported to the Commander of Allied Component Command Maritime (CC-Mar) Naples.
 CC Mar Naples was one of the three Component Commands of Allied Joint Force Command Naples.